Geometric proof of the Grobman-Hartman Theorem: H older regularity of

 \section{H\"older regularity of $\rho$}

+It is know that the conjugating homeomorphism from Theorem~\ref{thm:GH-maps} is H\"older.
+The geometric proof of this fact is given in the Katok-Hasselblatt book \cite{KH}.
+In fact this is a particular case of a more general result about the H\"older regularity of the conjugacy between hyperbolic invariant sets.
+In \cite{KH} not effort was made to estimate the H\"older exponent in the context of the global Grobman-Hartman theorem.

+Using the functional analysis type approach the H\"older continuity of the conjugating homeomorphism was established by Barreira and Valls \cite{BV}, Bellitskii \cite{B}, Bellitskii and Rayskin \cite{BR} (see \cite{BV} and references given there for other related papers) and apparently the best value of the H\"older exponent was obtained.

-In fact the proof of the continuity of $\rho$ from Thm.~\ref{thm:GH-maps} can be done more 'quantitatively'.
-Our goal is to show the H\"older property for $\rho$.
+Our goal is to show the H\"older property for $\rho=\sigma^{-1}$, the map from the conjugacy established in Theorem~\ref{thm:GH-maps}.
 The main result in this section is Theorem~\ref{thm:gh-holder}.
 The same arguments apply also to $\sigma$.
+We show that we can obtain the same estimate as in \cite{BV,B,BR}.